openstack-archive/picasso/README.md

 ### Benefits for operators

-If you will be operating IronFunctions (the person who has to manage the servers behind the serverless), then the benefits are different, but related.
+If you will be operating IronFunctions, then the benefits are different, but related.

 * Extremely efficient use of resources
   * Unlike an app/API/microservice that consumes resources 24/7 whether they